+The layered structure of the information processing system provides a substrate in which older, more preprogrammed subsystems can persist but be modulated by more recently evolved subsystems for learned behavior.
 In mammals the spinal cord preserves reflex connectivity from somatosensory afferents to motoneurons similar to that found even in insects, but it is routed through interneurons that can be biased on or off by descending control from the brains of vertebrates (Loeb et al., 1999).
 Shifts in the biasing of such interneurons can cause a behavior that is automatic in one species to require learning and voluntary control in another (Alstermark et al., 2007).
 The spinal cord contains central pattern generation circuits that specify the sequences of muscle activation required for locomotion (Shik and Orlovsky, 1976), enabling a newborn colt to walk almost immediately.
-Humans start to crawl automatically but then suppress crawling to learn bipedal locomotion slowly and as a novel behavior that is better suited to their anatomy (Adolph et al., 1997).
-Learning - i.e. "inventing" - how to walk enables humans (but not horses) to learn to play soccer, which requires coordination patterns that are not available in genetically specified central pattern generators.
+Humans start to crawl automatically but then suppress crawling to learn bipedal locomotion slowly and as a novel behavior (Adolph et al., 1997).
+Learning, i.e. "inventing" how to walk enables humans (but not horses) to learn to play soccer, which requires coordination patterns that are not available in genetically specified central pattern generators.

 The hardwired, vertebrate tectoreticular subsystem enables automatic, fast and accurate acquisition of sensory targets in extrapersonal space (e.g. a frog catching a fly with its tongue), but it can be gated on or off or given imagined targets by cerebral cortex in mammals (Contemori et al., 2022;Contemori et al., 2023).
-Failure to suppress fast, reflexive tectal function in superior colliculus may account for attention deficit hyperactivity disorder (ADHD) in humans (Overton, 2008).
-ADHD is but one example of the general phenomena of impulsivity, which are known to vary among but be generally weaker in humans than other species under comparable circumstances (Sosa and Dos Santos, 2019).
+Failure to suppress fast, reflexive tectal function in superior colliculus may account for attention deficit hyperactivity disorder in humans (Overton, 2008).